Provincial, Ontario Ministry of Health

 What does ADP cover?+

-ADP covers up to 75% of the approved cost of customized assistive devices for long-term physical disabilities.
-For home accessibility purposes, this typically includes: stair lifts, ceiling track lifts, bath lifts, patient lifts, power wheelchairs, manual wheelchairs, mobility scooters, and positioning devices (cushions, back and head supports).
-ADP does NOT cover home construction, ramps, or bathroom renovations — those fall under HVMP or Ontario Renovates.
+ADP covers up to 75% of the approved cost of customized mobility equipment for long-term physical disabilities.
+For home accessibility purposes, this includes power wheelchairs, manual wheelchairs, mobility scooters, power add-ons, and seating and positioning devices (cushions, back and head supports).
+ADP does NOT cover stair lifts, ceiling track lifts, bath lifts, patient lifts, home construction, ramps, or bathroom renovations.
+Those fixed lifts and modifications are funded through HVMP or Ontario Renovates.

 How much will ADP pay?+